sospartan/docs/configuration/data-model/relationships.md

 Directus makes _the process_ of configuring relational data models easier, faster and more intuitive.
 Directus _does not_ enforce any opinionated schema, rule system, or limitations to your data models.
 Aside from the bare requirements for relational data models, like having a primary key field for every collection or a data type assigned to every field, you are free to build the data model as you want, _for better or worse._

 Therefore, in order to build an appropriate, efficient, and effective relational data model, you still need a rock solid _conceptual_ understanding of relational data models.
-In thie guide, we will go over the following:
+In this guide, we will go over the following:

 - What kinds of relationships exist in Directus and what they do to the data model.
 - When it would be appropriate to use a given type of relationship.